Germany men's national goalball team: World Championships

 IBSA World Goalball Championships have been held every four years from 1978.
 Placing first or second in the tournament may earn a berth in the Paralympic Games goalball tournaments.

 2022 Matosinhos

 The team competed in the 2022 World Championships from 7 to 16 December 2022, at the Centro de Desportos e Congressos de Matosinhos, Portugal.
 There were sixteen men's and sixteen women's teams.
 They placed fourth in Pool C, and seventh in final standings.

 Regional championships

 The team competes in the IBSA Europe goalball region.
 Groups A and C are held one year, and Group B the following year.
 Strong teams move towards Group A.

+The team has participated in the IBSA goalball regional championships, including the inaugural 1983 Greeve (Denmark) championships.